-We are excited to announce that the C2M2 Quantum Artificial Intelligence laboratory (Q-AI lab) initiated research activities related to transportation cyber-physical-social systems where quantum artificial intelligence can be leveraged to extract useful information from real-time, heterogeneous, and high-volume data captured by a plethora of data sources (such as loop detectors, traffic cameras, connected vehicles, pedestrians, cell phone, and social media platforms).
-C2M2 Q-AI lab has brought together researchers from five C2M2 partner universities from the state of South Carolina to solve the complex transportation issues using Q-AI to better equip the future transportation professionals with much-needed quantum computing skills for the emerging quantum computing era.
-Both faculties and students from Clemson University, University of South Carolina, Benedict College, South Carolina State University, and the Citadel are actively participating in the lab projects.
-Earlier C2M2 successfully held the 4th Annual Fall Conference on November 20th, 2020, and the theme of the IBM supported conference was “Quantum Research for Transportation Cyber-Physical-Social Systems”.
+We are excited to announce that the C2M2 Quantum Artificial Intelligence laboratory (Q-AI lab) initiated research activities related to transportation cyber-physical-social systems.
+Quantum artificial intelligence can be leveraged to extract useful information from real-time, heterogeneous, and high-volume data captured by a plethora of data sources (such as loop detectors, traffic cameras, connected vehicles, pedestrians, cell phones, and social media platforms).
+C2M2 Q-AI lab has brought together researchers from five C2M2 partner universities from South Carolina to solve complex transportation issues.
+Using Q-AI will better equip transportation professionals with much-needed quantum computing skills for the emerging era.
+Both faculties and students from Clemson University, University of South Carolina, Benedict College, South Carolina State University, and the Citadel actively participate in the lab projects.
+Earlier, C2M2 successfully held the 4th Annual Fall Conference on November 20th, 2020, and the theme of the IBM-supported conference was “Quantum Research for Transportation Cyber-Physical-Social Systems.”

-Students from the C2M2 Q-AI lab are working on two specific projects related to transportation cyber-physical-social systems, the first one is about real-time incident detection and management whereas the second one is about transportation cybersecurity.
-Using Cloud computing infrastructures, students are innovating ways to apply quantum artificial intelligence in the projects, under the direct guidance of C2M2 directors.
+Students from the C2M2 Q-AI lab are working on two specific projects related to transportation cyber-physical-social systems; the first is about real-time incident detection and management, whereas the second is about transportation cybersecurity.
+Using Cloud computing infrastructures, students are innovating ways to apply quantum artificial intelligence in projects under the direct guidance of C2M2 directors.

-In conjunction with the launch of our Q-AI Lab launch, C2M2 will also be offering our first Q-AI course through Benedict College.
+In conjunction with our Q-AI Lab launch, C2M2 will also be offering our first Q-AI course through Benedict College.
 You can find more information about this course by clicking the link below.